Pheasant

 © Tutuhaoyi.com owns the copyright of the description content for the images attached.
 Quoting all or part of the description content on this page is permitted ONLY IF ‘Tutuhaoyi.com’ is clearly acknowledged anywhere your quote is produced unless stated otherwise. (本页描述内容版权归Tutuhaoyi.com所有,转发或引用需注明 “Tutuhaoyi.com”, 侵权必究, 已注开源信息的条目除外。)

-Pheasant is one of the most popular birds painted in traditional Chinese art, besides phoenix, crane and rooster.
-Due to its characteristic long-tail, pheasant is often used in pun rebus pictures, as ‘chang 长’ and ‘zhi 雉’ in this bird’s Chinese name ‘chang wei zhi 长尾雉’ pun on the other Chinese words ‘chang 长’ and ‘zhi 治’, meaning to regulate for a long time.
-Artworks containing this motif express the wish to the receiver to govern a country or a state for a long time.
+The zhi pheasant 雉, also called Huachong 华虫 in ancient China, is one of the most popular birds depicted in traditional Chinese art.
+Due to its characteristic multicoloured long-tail, the pheasant is associated with the wide-ranging literary talents of the emperor.
+It is also used in pun rebus pictures, as ‘zhi’ pheasant in the bird’s full Chinese name ‘chang wei zhi 长尾雉’ (long tailed pheasant) puns on another Chinese word ‘zhi 治’ (meaning ‘to regulate’).
+Artworks containing this motif express the wish to the emperor to govern a country for a long time.

-Pheasant is often presented in combination with shou shi (寿石, rocks symbolising for longevity), peony or quail to serve their symbolic or pun purposes.
+The pheasant is often presented in combination with shou shi (寿石, rocks symbolising for longevity), the peony or the quail to serve their symbolic or pun rebus purposes.

 May the country enjoy peace and good order permanently 长治久安